AIBE 2026 Passing Marks – Category-Wise Cut-Off, Minimum Marks & BCI Rules Explained

 • Focus mainly on Bare Acts, not commentaries

-• Prioritize core subjects: Constitutional Law, IPC, CPC, CrPC
+• Prioritise core subjects: Constitutional Law, BNSS, CPC, BSA, BNS

 • Practice previous year AIBE question papers